Inside: An easy tutorial on making pine cones with old maps and music paper for Christmas ornaments.

 Other nature-themed paper crafts you might want to try are these paper moths and embroidered paper leaf ornaments.

-You’ll find some real pine cone ideas with this collection of Christmas nature crafts.
+You’ll find some real pine cone ideas with this collection of Christmas nature crafts and in this collection of fall crafts for adults.

 Pin for later!